volodymyrhudyma/blog/content/blog/2020-10-13-usememo-in-react.md

 It is extremely easy to overuse the **useMemo** hook after learning all its benefits.

-But be careful, as sometimes the savings are so minimal that it is not worth making the code more complex.
+Be careful, as sometimes the savings are so minimal that it is not worth making the code more complex.

-Consider the following example:
+#### Example #1

+Wrapping inexpensive operations:

 ```jsx
 const App = () => {